yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 ./setup-db-env-variables.sh
 ```

-> This script can be found at:
+> This cumulative script can be found at:
 ```
 ./scripts/setup-env-variables-ALL.sh
 ```